Skip to main content

 Existing projects are not affected.
 The new milestone only applies to projects created after the change.

-There is no fixed limit on the number of milestones.
-Each project type requires at least one.
+There is no fixed limit.
+Each project type requires at least one milestone.

 Next steps